strmprivacy/docs/docs/01-overview/01-principles.md

 ### 5. Deterministic Privacy Algorithms {#privacy-algorithms}

 STRM Privacy encrypts PII data in events.
-To understand how this works we have to look at another component of the event contract, the *keyField* attribute.
+To understand how this works we have to look at another component of the data contract, the *keyField* attribute.
 The value of this _field_ (hence, the value of this field in an event) defines whether events belong to the same sequence.
 This might be webshop session id, or maybe a device id of a car sending location data, or anything else that is typically used to "tie" events together.